tomuench/icwe2024_tutorial/session4/readme.md

 3. **How do you structure a web application using components, and what are the advantages of this approach?**
 4. **What challenges did you encounter when integrating multiple components, and how did you address them?**
 5. **How can the principles and techniques learned in this session improve your overall web development workflow?**

-Reflecting on these questions will help you understand the key concepts and practical implementations covered in this session.